-Here at DLD College students have access to a range of support outside the class timetable to gain support with their studies.
-This could range from our far reaching co-curricular programme to time spent with individual Directors of studies.
+DLD College students have access to a range of support outside the class timetable to improve their studies.

 Director of UCAS: Daniel Woodley

 DLD is proud to have an extremely high entry rate to universities each year, placing students at prestigious institutions in an incredibly wide range of disciplines.
 This is proof that students and academic references from DLD are unanimously respected and are greeted with high expectations.

 In the 2022-2023 cycle, 160 year 13 and year 14 students applied through UCAS and many more applied to non-UK universities in Europe and North America.
 This cohort is growing, and roughly 200 students are expected to university in the 2023-2024 cycle.